Long Gully

 Long Gully is a working-class suburb of Bendigo, with many older style fibro houses, punctuated by well-established light industry.
 The suburb is the location of the Bendigo RSL club, in Havilah Road.

+History

+Long Gully was home to the Carlisle United Gold Mine (formerly the Kentish Mine), which was the richest mine in Bendigo, producing 21.5 tonnes of gold in its lifetime.

-Long Gully was heavily affected by the Black Saturday bushfires, causing one death.
+Long Gully was heavily affected by the Black Saturday bushfires on 7 February 2009, causing one death.

+Amenities

+Schools and churches

+Long Gully Primary School (No. 2120) was built in 1879.
+When it closed in 1992, a majority of the students were transferred to Comet Hill Primary School.

+Long Gully had several churches built throughout its history.
+A uniting church (originally a Methodist church) was built in 1877.
+In 1883, St Matthew's Anglican Church was built.
+A third church, the Church of Pius X, was built in 1956, and is now privately owned.

+Fire stations

+In 1873, the Long Gully Fire Brigade was formed.
+It operated from a fire station until a second fire station was opened in 1932; the first station was deregistered the same year.

+Notable residents

 It is the birthplace of Dick Richards, GC (14 November 1894 – 8 May 1986).
 Richards was an Australian science teacher who joined Sir Ernest Shackleton's Imperial Trans-Antarctic Expedition in December 1914 as a physicist with the Ross Sea Party.
 He was 22 years old.
 He outlived all other members of the expedition and became the last survivor of the so-called "Heroic Age" of Antarctic exploration, dying at the age of 91 in 1986.
 His life-saving feats in the Antarctic are detailed in the book Shackleton's Heroes.